Active Military Service

 Placement Retesting Policy for Developmental Classes

-Students are encouraged to take the placement tests well before classes begin so they can study and retest, if necessary, to attempt to avoid taking developmental classes.
-Students must wait a minimum of thirty days after taking placement tests before they are eligible to retest.
-The student must be within 10 points of testing into the next level course in order to retest and will only be allowed to retest twice.
+Students are encouraged to take the placement tests well before classes begin so they can study and retest, if necessary, to avoid taking developmental classes.
+Students must wait a minimum of one week after taking placement tests before they are eligible to retest.
+Students will be allowed to retest twice.
+Students will be charged for second and third attempts.
 Once classes begin, only exceptional circumstances will warrant retesting, and the student must seek approval from the instructor teaching the class to be retested in that subject area.

 To be eligible to represent the university in any intercollegiate contest, university-sponsored activity, or otherwise use the name of the Northeastern State University, a student must be currently enrolled and in good standing with the university (not owing money or on conduct probation) and meet the requirements of the sponsoring organization/activity.